Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 She was referring to a month-long wave of protests in Iran challenging the country’s ruling theocracy.

-Jennifer Coolidge, Quinta Brunson, Jamie Lee Curtis, Natasha Lyonne.
-There was a healthy display of glares.
+Jennifer Coolidge (Dolce & Gabbana), Quinta Brunson (Christian Siriano), Jamie Lee Curtis (Valentino), Natasha Lyonne (Givenchy).
+There was an abundance of glares.

-Emma D’Arcy also wore black, a tuxedo trouser and skirt combo, finished with indigo gloves.
+Emma DArcy also wore black, oversized pants and a tuxedo skirt combo and another large lapel rosette finished with indigo gloves.
+The look was produced by Acne Studios.
 They wore dark, heavy makeup with a single streak of blue tears under one eye.

-It wasn’t sustainable, D’Arcy, who isn’t binary, told E! to be forced to present herself as a woman in the industry.
+It was not sustainable, DArcy, who is not binary, told E! to be forced to present herself as a woman in the industry.

 |